 - Reduced Course Load for a medical condition can be granted for no more than 12 months total in a degree program; the RCL does not need to be consecutive, but it is renewable with documentation up to the 12-month total

-- A DSO must authorize the drop below full time for each new semester.
+- Medical RCL can only be authorized for one semester at a time.
+If an extension is needed, the student must apply for the next semester.
+DSO must authorize the drop below full time for each new semester.

 How to Apply for RCL